VManolas/certificates-dapp/README.md

 └─────────────────┘     └─────────────────┘     └─────────────────┘
 ```

+> `subgraph/` is reserved for indexing and may be partial or inactive in a given checkout; it is not required for local development.

 ### Smart Contracts

 - **InstitutionRegistry** - Manages verified educational institutions
 - **CertificateRegistry** - Issues and tracks certificates
+- **EmployerRegistry** - Manages employer registration with company details
+- **ZKAuthRegistry** - Commitment registration and ZK-proof authentication for private student/employer login

 ### Tech Stack